 We stayed at 2 hotels that are situated next door to one another so you can use the facilities of both if you’re staying at one which is really nice because even though they are so close to each other – their vibes are very different!

 Breakfast was in true Turkish style with so many dishes to choose from.
 All consumed while overlooking the sea which is the perfect way to start any day.

 I fell in love with both hotels as soon as I arrived.
 There is such a sense of peace and you feel really connected to the nature around you as the only noises you’ll hear are the sounds of the birds or the waves crashing on the rocks below.
 The mountains are behind you, the sea is infront of you and you are sandwiched between them which is my favourite place to be!

-Nautical Hotel has 2 swimming pools to choose from (as well as a beach) My favourite was the pool on the lower deck, it was so beautiful overlooking the sea.
+There was 2 swimming pools to choose from (as well as a beach) My favourite was the pool on the lower deck, it was so beautiful overlooking the sea.

-For evening meals I would definitely suggest eating at Perdue even if you’re staying at Nautical hotel.
-The food was incredible!
 Both nights I had the sea-bass and although this is a big statement to make – it was the best fish i’ve ever eaten!

 These are not just any tents though, they are luxury tents with a beautiful wooden interior and a giant, comfortable bed so it felt way more glamping than camping!
 Our tent was number 5,5 and it had an amazing view over the sea, a jacuzzi on the balcony and it was located right next to the swimming pool.